 The operating leases are included in the caption "Right of use assets", "Lease Liabilities", and "Long-term lease liabilities" on the Company's consolidated balance sheets as of July 31, 2021.
 The finance lease is included in the caption "Property and equipment, net" and "Lease Liabilities" on the Company's consolidated balance sheets as of July 31, 2021.
 The weighted-average remaining lease term of the Company's operating leases is 5.3 years, and the remaining lease term of its finance lease is 0.4 year as of July 31, 2021.
 Lease costs for minimum lease payments are recognized on a straight-line basis over the lease term.
 The lease costs were \$2.1 million and related cash payments were \$2.3 million for the period from February 1, 2021 to June 11, 2021 (Predecessor (SLH)).
-The lease costs were \$1.7 million and related cash payments were \$3.1 million for the period from June 12, 2021 to July 31, 2021 (Successor).
+The lease costs were \$1.7 million and related cash payments were \$1.7 million for the period from June 12, 2021 to July 31, 2021 (Successor).
 The lease costs were \$3.3 million and related cash payments were \$3.1 million for the six months ended July 31, 2020 (Predecessor (PL)).
-Lease costs are included within content and software development, selling and marketing, and general and administrative lines on the consolidated statements of operations, and the operating leases related cash payments were included in the operating cash flows and the finance lease related cash payments were included in the finance lease costs are not material.
+Lease costs are included within content and software development, selling and marketing, and general and administrative lines on the consolidated statements of operations, and the operating leases related cash payments were included in the operating cash flows on the consolidated statements of cash flows.
+Short-term lease costs and variable lease costs are not material.